Dpdl-io/DpdlEngine/doc/Dpdl_API.md

 [Bluetooth JSR-82 API](https://docs.oracle.com/javame/config/cldc/opt-pkgs/api/bluetooth/jsr082/index.html)

-NOTE: Additional APIs and classes can be added freely in the registered version of DpdlEngine.
+NOTE: Additional APIs and classes can be added freely by means of a simple configuration in the registered version of DpdlEngine.

 ### Dpdl import Libraries